Brian Howard (English footballer): Birmingham City

 Howard joined yet another Championship club, Birmingham City, in January 2014 until the end of the season.
 After making his debut in a 2–0 defeat at home to Yeovil Town, Howard's first goal for Birmingham, a 48th-minute flicked header from Paul Caddis's cross, opened the scoring at home to Derby County on 1 February; the match finished 3–3.
 He suffered a broken toe and ankle problems, and after just three more appearances, he was released when his contract expired.

 Oxford United

 Howard joined Oxford United on 15 September 2014.
-His contract ran until January 2015 with the option of extending until the end of the season, but played only infrequently and was released in December.
+His contract ran until January 2015 with the option of extending until the end of the season.